Car crashes are the leading cause of death for teens, and about a quarter of those crashes involve an underage drinking driver.

-To reduce alcohol-related fatal crashes among youth, all States have adopted a minimum legal drinking age of 21.
-NHTSA estimates that minimum-drinking-age laws have saved 31,417 lives between 1975 and 2016.
+To reduce alcohol-related fatal crashes among youth, all states have adopted a minimum legal drinking age of 21.
+NHTSA estimates that minimum drinking age laws have saved 31,959 lives from 1975 to 2017.

 Young adults 25-34 make up another 29 percent of fatal alcohol-impaired driving crashes.
 Men are most likely to be involved in this type of crash, with 4 male alcohol-impaired drivers for every female impaired driver.